spandana-parvatneni/DSA-Journal/README.md

 ## 📝Topics Covered
 - Arrays and Strings
 - Linked Lists
-- Trees
-- Graphs
-- Recursion
-- Dynamic Programming
-- and more...

 ## 🗂️Folder structure
 DSA-Journal/
 │
 ├── Arrays/ # Problems and notes related to arrays
-├── LinkedList/ # Linked list problems and explanations ├── Trees/ # Binary trees, BSTs, traversals, etc.
+├── LinkedList/ # Linked list problems and explanations
+├── Trees/ # Binary trees, BSTs, traversals, etc.
 ├── Graphs/ # Graph algorithms and challenges
 ├── README.md # This file
 └── progress.md # Checklist or log of completed problems

 ## 🧭Purpose
 This repository serves as a structured record of my journey to master Data Structures and Algorithms.
 By consistently solving problems and organizing my solutions, I aim to:

 -Practise and refine my DSA skills
--Prepare for technical interviews and competitive coding challenges -Reflect on progress over time with a version-controlled learning log
+-Prepare for technical interviews and competitive coding challenges
+-Reflect on progress over time with a version-controlled learning log

 ## ⌨Languages used
 -C++
 -C
 -Java

 ## 🙌 Contributions